|

 later.
 And in 1941, Thanksgiving was finally sanctioned by

 Congress as a legal holiday, as the fourth Thursday in November.
+If we look

 at the proclamations above and extract the essential objective